Disgraced Journalist Pleads Guilty To Threatening To Bomb Jewish Centers

 "As he admitted today in pleading guilty, Thompson made these threats as part of a cruel campaign to cyberstalk a victim with whom he previously had a relationship.
 Thompson’s threats not only inflicted emotional distress on his victim, but also harmed Jewish communities around the country," Kim said.

-Thompson was arrested in March in St. Louis, and was extradited to New York City where he was held without bail.
+Thompson was arrested in St. Louis in March and extradited to New York City, where he was held without bail.

-In addition to making threats to religious institutions, Thompson also sent emails to his former partner's employer, only identified as a social worker in Manhattan, that contained claims the woman was in possession of child pornography.
-Thompson also made further claims on email and social media, including a fake Twitter account, claiming the woman was behind the bomb threats.
+In addition to making threats against religious institutions, Thompson also sent emails to the employer of his former partner, identified only as a Manhattan social worker, which contained claims that the woman was in possession of child pornography.
+Thompson made further claims by email and on social media, including via a fake Twitter account, that the woman was behind the bomb threats.
 At times he would also use his own name as the person behind the bomb threats in an effort to frame the woman as the person behind the threats.

-Thompson first made headlines when he was fired from the online news outlet The Intercept for a false story about Dylan Roof.
+Thompson first made headlines when he was fired from online news outlet The Intercept for a false story about Dylann Roof.
 In his attempts to concoct a compelling narrative, Thompson created fake email accounts to impersonate sources and quotes.
-The Intercept issued corrections on many of Thompson's articles after his reporting was questioned.
+The Intercept issued corrections to many of Thompson's articles after his reporting was questioned.

-Thompson's guilty plea of one count of cyberstalking and one count of hoax threats, both carry a maximum sentence of five years in prison.
+Thompson pleaded guilty to one count of cyberstalking and one count of hoax threats, both of which carry a maximum sentence of five years in prison.
 Thompson is scheduled to be sentenced on September 15, 2017.

 A Former Journalist Was Arrested For Allegedly Threatening Jewish Community Centers